 \subsubsection{Kaluza-Klein Mode Analysis on the Star Graph}

-We give here only the KK mode analysis of the $N$-star $\mathcal{S}_N$, since the $N$-rose $\mathcal{R}_N$ compactification should be incompatible with cosmology without additional assumptions.
-For completeness, we give the KK-mode analysis on $\mathcal{R}_N$ in Appendix~\ref{neutrino_rose_app}.
+We give here only the KK-mode analysis of the $N$-star $\mathcal{S}_N$, since the $N$-rose $\mathcal{R}_N$ compactification should be incompatible with cosmology without additional assumptions.
+For completeness, we give the KK-mode analysis on $\mathcal{R}_N$ in Appendix~\ref{neutrino_rose_app}.\\

-There are no zero modes ($b=0$, $n_0=0$, $m_\psi^{(0, \, 0)}=0$) with $M \neq 0$ for $\mathcal{K}_N = \mathcal{S}_N$.
-Let us look at massive KK modes ($m_\psi^{(b, \, n_b)} \neq 0$).
-The coupled first order differential equations \eqref{wave_eq_Psi_star} can be decoupled into second order ones: Eq.~\eqref{eq_Psi_wave_2nd}.
-The KK wave functions $f_{R}^{(b, \, n_b, \, d_b)}$ are still continuous across the junction.
+There are no zero-modes ($b=0$, $n_0=0$, $m_\psi^{(0, \, 0)}=0$) with $M \neq 0$ for $\mathcal{K}_N = \mathcal{S}_N$.
+Let us look at massive KK-modes ($m_\psi^{(b, \, n_b)} \neq 0$).
+The coupled first order differential equations \eqref{wave_eq_Psi_star} can be decoupled into second order ones as in Eq.~\eqref{eq_Psi_wave_2nd}.
+The KK-wave functions $f_{R}^{(b, \, n_b, \, d_b)}$ are still continuous across the junction.
 We will use the same method as in Subsections~\ref{KK_scalar_20} and \ref{KK_Drac_20}.
 We give the results in what follows.